 "We are very proud to be the pioneer of the IIoT within the Universities of Technology in South Africa.
-My mission is to enable our youngsters to fulfil their potential with pride and I believe that the whole of South Africa can be proud that at least one university is now producing graduates to occupy the IIoT space," he concludes.
+My mission is to enable our youngsters to fulfil their potential with pride and I believe that the whole of South Africa can be proud that a leading university of technology in Africa is now producing graduates to occupy the IIoT space," he concludes.